 - Idiot Ball: All of the Robert Langdon novels start with this.
 A famous man is dead or will die in a high-profile, public, and historically and/or socially meaningful site, and it's going to end up with more death?
 A powerful organization (FBI, CIA, WHO, CERN, Interpol, DCPJ, etc.) grabs the Idiot Ball first by calling an uninvolved art historian and telling him to fix it.
 It's quickly taken by that art historian, who runs with it by saying "Sure!"

 - Stock Characters: Most obviously the college students in the Langdon novels.

-- Strictly Formula: Every Brown novel follows the exactly same template:
+- Strictly Formula: Every Brown novel follows the exact same template:

-- All events in the book (except the prologue) takes place over the course of 24 hours
+- All events in the book (except the prologue) take place over the course of 24 hours.

-- Before he dies, he or the assassin leaves a enigmatic clue which prompts the responsible governmental agency to ask for the protagonist's help.
+- Before he dies, he or the assassin leaves an enigmatic clue which prompts the responsible governmental agency to ask for the protagonist's help.

 - A shadowy antagonist is set up as the Big Bad but will turn out to be a Red Herring.

 - The character who is the most friendly and helpful to the protagonist will turn out to be the actual Big Bad manipulating everyone behind the scenes.